appseconnect/docs/_posts/API-Management/Quickstart/2018-09-17-steps-to-create-proxy-endpoint.md

 should return when there is a failure in execution or success in execution.
 You can also specify the response message if you are not happy with our defualt messaging.
 9. Each of the APIs crated will show the URL and Http Method which needs to be used to execute it from the listing screen.

+**Note:** For simplicity, APPSeCONNECT Requires the API provider to specify a default version mandatorily.

 ### Steps to follow while editing your proxy endpoint